Documentation Index

 Who am I

-GET /v1/me returns the caller’s identity and full entitlements — tier, topic scope, rate limit, quotas, and usage.
-Ideal for building tier-aware UIs.
+GET /v1/me returns the caller’s identity and full entitlements — tier, topics, rate limit, webhook + watchlist quotas, monthly usage.
+Ideal for building a tier-aware dashboard header or settings page.

 |---|---|---|